-The alliance of Hivos and SANBio aims to achieve a Southern Africa support network for female entrepreneurs by supporting local incubators and providing young entrepreneurial women with opportunities and tools to start and/or scale their own businesses.
+Hivos and SANBio have joined forces to achieve a Southern Africa support network for female entrepreneurs.
+This involves supporting local incubators and providing young entrepreneurial women with opportunities and tools to start and/or scale their own businesses.

 Botswana, Malawi, Mauritius, Mozambique, Namibia, Seychelles, South Africa, Zambia, Zimbabwe